statsbomb/amf-open-data/README.md

 ## Terms & Conditions

 If you publish, share or distribute any research, analysis or insights based on this data, please state the data source as StatsBomb and use our logo, available in our [Media Pack](https://statsbomb.com/media-pack/).
+Please see the [`StatsBomb Public Data User Agreement`](./LICENSE.pdf) for further information regarding use of the data.

 ## Getting Started